 Secure Your Handgun

 Job one is to ensure that your handgun remains in your possession at all times.
 Don’t breeze by this one.
 You’d be amazed at how easy it is to lose a firearm when you’re engaged in vigorous activity like fighting for your life.
 Even running may cause you to lose your handgun.
-Think about it: At the first sign of trouble, assuming you have the option, running as fast as you can in the opposite direction is a pretty good idea, isn’t it?
+Think about it: At the first sign of trouble, assuming you have the option, running as fast as you can in the opposite direction is a pretty good idea.
 Losing your gun in the process would make a bad day worse.

 Most quality concealed carry holsters use friction, shape molding, retention screw pressure or a combination of those to secure the handgun.
 And that’s not counting holsters with active retention systems that require a manual release.
-A quality leather holster will be hand-boned (shaped) to the exact contours of your pistol or revolver.
-That fit “grabs” the gun and prevents it from just slipping out.

 Here’s a test you can try on holster candidates.
-Using a verified unloaded handgun, holster it without mounting it to your body.
+Using an unloaded handgun, holster it without mounting it to your body.
 Now stand over a chair, couch or bed and turn the holster upside-down.
 Better yet, give it a couple of shakes.
 Did your handgun fall out?
 Did it almost fall out?
 Would it have fallen out if it were weighed down by an additional half-pound of loaded ammo?
 If your handgun and holster combination fails, consider re-evaluating your selection.

 Protect the Trigger

 A good holster will cover the trigger and protect it from hands, fingers and foreign objects.
 A good concealed carry holster will keep that trigger covered and protected while you get a “permanent” firing grip.
 This is an important detail.
-If your holster, in its correct position on the body, doesn’t allow you to obtain a proper firing grip that you won’t have to adjust before firing, move on to another model.
+If your holster, in its correct position on the body, doesn’t allow you to obtain a proper pistol grip that you won’t have to adjust before firing, move on to another model.